 Fukuoka is served by bullet trains and major expressways.
 Hakata Port handled 897,000 TEUs in 2016 and is Japan’s top port for marine produce, with 45 billion yen worth of wholesale fish sold.
 Fukuoka Airport, known as one of the world’s most convenient, is Japan’s fourth busiest, with more than 21 million passengers and 250,000 metric tons of cargo passing through in 2015.

-Prologis operates industrial properties and warehouses in the Fukuoka region.
+Prologis operates industrial properties throughout the Fukuoka area and has available warehouses in Fukuoka.